 The retail strategy will set out the main national and global issues and policies that impact on Scotland’s retail sector.
 It will outline a series of recommendations and actions that will aid the sector in addressing both the challenges and opportunities it is facing, including those related to the impact of the COVID-19 pandemic and the rise in online shopping behaviour, to provide a more resilient future for retailers in Scotland.

 The steering group will guide the recommendations and direction of the strategy and will be established for the duration of the strategy’s development.

 The Strategy will examine retail through a place-based approach to policy making.
 The vitality of the High Street, transformation of cities and towns and connections within communities are all essential to the future of retail.
 Related workstreams such as the Town Centre Action Plan and the City Centres Task Force will be involved in discussions and any interdependencies reflected in the Retail Strategy.

 The Steering Group will be made up of members from bodies across Trade Organisations, Public Sector Bodies, businesses and Trade Unions.

-The Chair of the Steering Group will be the Minister for Business, Fair Work and Skills.
+The Chair of the Steering Group will be the Minister for Public Finance, Planning and Community Wealth.
 Meetings will be held every month or as required until the strategy document is published; thereafter the Steering Group will be disbanded.

-Actions and recommendations arising from the steering group will be progressed through a number of thematic workstream groups, which will comprise members from the steering group and additional business, policy and delivery experts as required.
-The workstream groups will provide progress reports to the steering group.
+Actions and recommendations for the retail strategy will be progressed via three thematic workstream groups, comprising of members from the steering group and additional business, policy and delivery experts as required.
+Members of the steering group will chair each workstream group.
+These will focus on People, Place and the Retail Sector and provide progress reports to the steering group.

 The remit of the steering group is to: